-My sweet Luke will be starting Kindergarten next week.
+My sweet preschooler will be starting Kindergarten next week.
 Although I feel like we’ve prepared as well as we could for this day to come, we have seriously slacked this Summer in the educational department.
 Since he is having a Kindergarten readiness test on Friday, I developed a Pre-K Crash Course Review for him to work on this week to refresh his mind with all the things he has learned in preparation for starting Kindergarten.

-To review cutting and gluing (and shapes), I drew simple shapes on white, yellow, red and black paper for Luke to cut out and make a school bus.
+To review cutting and gluing (and shapes), I drew simple shapes on white, yellow, red and black paper for my son to cut out and make a school bus.
 I prefer to use glue sticks at our house, but I know my children’s school uses Elmer’s Glue in Kindergarten, so I made sure to have him use it to complete this project.
 He also used colored pencils to draw himself and friends in the bus.

 I made a printable found HERE for a Roll the Dice Addition Practice Game.
 Simply roll the dice, color in the dots and solve the problem.
 Write the answer on the blank line.